Connect your PUC to a power source, either via a USB-C cable or 3x AA batteries.

 Powering OFF - hold the button until you see the light turn Red.

 Firmware Update - if you see a Red/Blue cycling pattern after powering on, this indicates that your PUC is updating it's firmware.
-It should take about 2min, please let it complete.
+It should take under 5mins, please let it complete.

 You're welcome to use any type of AA battery in your PUC (Alkaline, Lithium, and Lithium-Ion).
 With such a wide range of batteries, and operating voltages, we are currently reporting the (3x AA) voltage in the BirdWeather App.